 Upon starting at Planet Fitness, I began to notice that the place was mostly filled with cardio machines!
 Somehow I had missed that part while being tempted by the low, low price.
 They had a weights section, but it was super small compared to the one at LA Fitness.
 To make matters worse, you could barely get your hands on a cardio machine or a pair of weights because the place was always packed!
 I mean…completely packed!
 I’m not going to say every Planet Fitness failed to have a set amount of time each member could be on a cardio machine during peak hours, but the one I went to surely didn’t!
 To make matters worse, Planet Fitness had so many rules to be a place where people paid for a service!
 I could not wear a head scarf, which is super important if you’re black, and they seemed against letting gym-goers wear just sports bras.

 After learning that the grass was not greener on the other side and that you get what you pay for, I have decided to head back to LA Fitness where I might not be able to make all of the workout classes, but at least the gym is well-balanced with weights, cardio machines, a pool, racquet ball courts, and sensible rules about being considerate while sharing the equipment.
+One of my friends had the same problem as me recently, and decided to make her own home gym.
+Pretty cool – no fighting for equipment, no travel, and no monthly membership bills.
+She said she researched the best equipment to get for the best prices, like treadmills and such.
+You can read more about the best treadmills here if you’d like.
+It looks so cool in there and I’m definitely going to go and give it a try.
+I’m just gutted I don’t have the space at home to do the same.
+Can you tell I’m jealous?
 If you’re in the market for a gym membership, remember that there is a reason why some gyms are cheaper than others and give equal consideration to how motivated and convenient the gym feels before signing on the dotted line.